lennartnicolas/perlin-noise/README.md

 This plugin should only be considered demonstrating what Perlin noise might sound (and look) like when used in signal processing.
 Outputting a plane wavetable on a single frequency sounds horrible but using this approach for future projects on waveshaping could be interesting.

-For more tutorials and explanations of Perlin Noise I would definitely recommend watching [shiffman's](https://github.com/shiffman) nature of code videos: https://bit.ly/3qPlgsz
+For more tutorials and explanations of Perlin Noise I would definitely recommend watching [Daniel Shiffman's](https://github.com/shiffman) nature of code videos: https://bit.ly/3qPlgsz